/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Explore Skofja Loka, with its fairytale castle and 14th-century Capuchin Bridge, and one of Slovenia’s best-preserved medieval city centres.

-• Enjoy Slovenia’s pristine lakes: Lake Bled has a tiny Baroque chapel on a picturesque island and a castle looming above; at Lake Bohinj, ascend Mount Vogel by cable car for spectacular views of the Julian Alps.
+• Enjoy Slovenia’s pristine lakes: Lake Bled has a tiny Baroque chapel on a picturesque island and a castle looming above; at Lake Bohinj, ascend Mount Vogel for spectacular views of the Julian Alps.

 • Visit Kobarid, immortalised in Ernest Hemingway’s great novel A Farewell to Arms; and follow part of the historic trail along the emerald-green waters of the Soca river to view the Kozjak waterfall.